jradcliffe5/sfxc_workshop_2025/pulsar-processing.md

 _Need to find where to upload singularity containers that container pulsar software_

 ## Producing filterbank format output + run PSR tools
-What we'll do in this tutorial is to use SFXC to generate a filterbank file from the baseband data of one of the stations in our observations.
+Let's generate a filterbank file from the baseband data of one of the stations in our observations.
 We chose to use the data from Effelsberg as it is the most sensitive dish in the array.

 The aim of this exercise is to a) introduce the pulsar-related capabilities of SFXC and b) show some basics of pulsar analysis software.
 ### Prepare the vex file
-The vex file as it was generated using `sched` (or `pysched`) does not yet contain all the info required by the correlated.
+The vex file as it was generated using `sched` (or `pysched`) does not yet contain all the info required by the correlator.
 E.g., it's missing the `CLOCKS` section as well as the `EOP` section.
 This can be fixed by running

 ```bash
 prepare_vex.py pr359a.vex pr359a.vix
 ```

 This utility is shipped with SFXC.
+The generated vix file contains the correct sections but the `CLOCKS` will all be zero.
+To get the clock delays right one would now perform clock searching as shown in the [correlation tutorial--link needed](do we hav a link?).
+Here we have already fixed the clocks for the stations relevant for this tutorial:
+Ef, Ur, O8 in the provided vis file.

 > **Caution**: In case the LO-frequency is above the sky frequency, the frequency order in
 > the subbands will be reversed. prepare_vex.py does not currently fix this; i.e. this
 > to be done manually.